MicrosoftDocs/winapps-winrt-api/microsoft.ui.text/textscript.md

 Character repertoires are typically scripts like Arabic and Latin, but there are also character repertoires for symbols and Emoji.

-To learn more about character repertoires, see [RichEdit Font Binding](/en-us/archive/blogs/murrays/richedit-font-binding).

 ## -examples

 ## -see-also